 Listed below are the signs that strengthen the signals generated by Hammer and Hanging Man formations:

 - short upper wick (or no upper wick at all);

 - strong trend and the color of a body.

 The color of a candle can tell a lot about how strong a pattern is.
 For example, a Hanging Man with a black body implies a stronger bearish sentiment than its white counterpart.
 In the same way, a Hammer with a white body displays more bullish power than the same pattern with a black body.

 The lower wick must be at least twice as long as the real body but no more than three times.
 The length of an upper wick must be 5-10% of the candle range (high-low distance).
 The bottom of a Hammer pattern must be below the trend.
 As for a Hanging Man, its bottom must be above the trend.

 Hammer pattern on price chart:

-Hanging Man on price chart:
+Hanging Man on a price chart: